-In the event of a complaint, investigations commence within 24 hours of contact to ensure the likely cause of the complaint is determined (e.g. considering meteorological conditions and nature of mining activities) and, where possible and/or required, mitigating actions are executed.
+In the event of a complaint, investigations commence within 24 hours of contact (including contact with the complainant) to ensure the likely cause of the complaint is determined (e.g. considering meteorological conditions and nature of mining activities) and, where possible and/or required, mitigating actions are executed.
 This investigation is used to develop appropriate mitigation measures which are presented to the party who contacted the MPO.
 Consideration is also given to how adjustments to existing management/operational approaches could be applied across the MPO.
+MACH Energy provides a response to the complainant within seven calendar days.

 An overview of the community complaint response process is detailed in Figure 5.
-In accordance with Condition 11, Schedule 5 of Development Consent DA 92/97, the Community and Stakeholder Engagement Database is updated monthly and made available on the MACH Energy website.
+In accordance with Condition 11, Schedule 5 of Development Consent DA 92/97, the Community and Stakeholder Engagement Register is updated monthly and made available on the MACH Energy website.
 Complaints are also reported in the Annual Review.